Preparation for surgery at Gloucestershire Royal Hospital or Cheltenham General Hospital

 It is important that you are prepared for being in hospital and away from home.
 Here are some points for you to think about:

-• If you have any additional needs, these should be discussed with hospital staff before your admission.
-Please contact your pre-operative assessment nurse on the telephone number written in the front of this booklet.
+- If you have any additional needs, these should be discussed with hospital staff before your admission.
+Please contact your pre-operative assessment nurse on the telephone number written in the front of the booklet given to you.

 The day of your surgery